gnembon/fabric-carpet/docs/scarpet/api/Events.md

 ### `__on_explosion(pos, power, source, create_fire, blocks, entities)`
 Triggered right before an explosion blows up, right before any changes to the world are done, but the decision to blow up is already made.
 The parameter `blocks` contains the list of blocks that will blow up (empty if `explosionNoBlockDamage` is set to `true`).
-The parameter `entities` contains the list of entities that will be affected by the explosion.
+The parameter `entities` contains the list of entities that have been affected by the explosion.

 ### `__on_carpet_rule_changes(rule, new_value)`
 Triggered when a carpet mod rule is changed.
 It includes extension rules, not using default `/carpet` command,